Crash Vegas: Biography

 The band was formed by Michelle McAdorey and Greg Keelor of Blue Rodeo in 1988, who were also in a romantic relationship.
 They had met in the late 1970s, and McAdorey had later appeared in the music video for Blue Rodeo's song "Try".
 The two could not agree on a name for the band, originally selecting Giant Tambourine.
 McAdorey stated that they eventually settled on Crash Vegas by "bouncing words around", a name she liked for its "abrasive vividness".
 Jocelyne Lanois joined the band as bassist, and shortly after Ambrose Pottie joined as drummer.
-It was one of the early acts to emerge from the vibrant Queen Street West music scene that developed in downtown Toronto beginning in the mid 1980s.
+It was one of the early acts to emerge from the vibrant Queen Street West music scene that developed in downtown Toronto beginning in the mid-1980s.

 The group's first performance was at The Cameron House in Toronto, and it played many opening shows for Blue Rodeo over the course of the following year, including at the Horseshoe Tavern and The Rivoli, and entered an extensive writing and rehearsal period.
 Jocelyne introduced the band to Hamilton guitarist Colin Cripps, whose influence on the band increased as he created "acoustic and ambient guitar sounds that perfectly complemented McAdorey's yearning vocals".
 According to Cripps, the band's desire for greater autonomy eventually led to firing Keelor, who was supportive of the band's decision as his commitment to Blue Rodeo took precedence.
 Keelor recommended that Crash Vegas sign with Risque Disque, an imprint of Warner Music Canada, and the band recorded its first album, which was produced by Malcolm Burn in the "Kingsway" studio of Daniel Lanois (brother of Jocelyne) in Hamilton and New Orleans.

 Red Earth

 In July 1990, the band released its debut album Red Earth.
 Music critic Michael Fischer stated that the band was similar to the Cowboy Junkies "without the allusive angst", and a Knight-Ridder review stated Crash Vegas to be "an awake version" of Cowboy Junkies.
 The latter also described the band's sound as a combination of country music, pop music, and British folk rock.

 The band went on extensive tours of Canada and the United States, which included opening several shows for Daniel Lanois and Blues Traveler.
 The band performed at Edgefest on Canada Day in 1990.
 It also performed at A Gathering of the Tribes in October 1990, a California music festival organized by Ian Astbury, and were described by a Los Angeles Times music critic as the festival's "least-known performers" that merited "fuller hearings in more intimate surroundings".
 It had several notable hits on Canadian radio ("Inside Out", "Sky" and "Smoke"), and seemed poised for success.

-Lanois left the band on acrimonious terms later that year, and Risque Disque went bankrupt, leaving the band in limbo.
+Lanois, who wanted more of her own original material added to the band's repertoire, left Crash Vegas on acrimonious terms later that year.
+Around the same time, Risque Disque went bankrupt, leaving the band in limbo.
 The band recorded a radio session for CBC's Brave New Waves program as a trio in December 1990.